VPS Privacy Protection Guide 2026: Data Security & Storage Management

 sudo certbot --nginx -d your_domain

-Databases should never be exposed to the public internet.
-Restrict to local connections or specific IPs only:
+Never expose databases to the public internet.
+Lock them down to localhost or specific IPs only:

 sudo nano /etc/mysql/mysql.conf.d/mysqld.cnf